Latest News

 The 2025 report presented a new scenario that showed that oil consumption will not plateau by 2030, but instead will reach 113 million barrels a day at mid-century.
 This is an increase of around 13% over 2024.

-The Current Policy Scenario's (CPS) "existing policies", which are baked into it, range from renewables laws and fossil fuel extraction to construction standards and vehicle emissions standards.
+The Current Policy Scenario's (CPS) "existing policies", which are baked into it, range from renewable energy mandates to fossil fuel extraction laws and construction standards.

 The CPS scenario, which is the most common among IEA's projections, takes a "prudent perspective" in regards to the adoption rate of new technologies.
 It therefore gives fossil fuels a greater role in the future.
 This reversal may be welcomed by former critics of IEA as a dose of reality that is needed to counteract the organization's green tendencies.
 To be fair, the previous scenarios were probably overly optimistic regarding the implementation of climate friendly policies and the move away from fossil-fuels.